1inch (1INCH) Trading 29.7% Higher Over Last Week

-1inch (CURRENCY:1INCH) traded up 5.6% against the U.S. dollar during the 1-day period ending at 21:00 PM Eastern on December 15th.
-In the last week, 1inch has traded up 29.7% against the U.S. dollar.
-One 1inch coin can now be purchased for about $3.77 or 0.00005887 BTC on major cryptocurrency exchanges.
-1inch has a market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.
+1inch (CURRENCY:1INCH) traded up 5.6% against the US dollar during the 1 day period ending at 11:00 AM E.T. on December 19th.
+1inch has a market capitalization of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last day.
+In the last seven days, 1inch has traded 29.7% higher against the US dollar.
+One 1inch coin can currently be bought for about $3.77 or 0.00005887 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.